setaman/vue-ellipse-progress-docs/docs/guide/installation.md

   nuxtApp.vueApp.use(veProgress);
 });
 ```
 Note that Nuxt 3 will automatically scann your `/plugins` directory to register plugins.
-Then use can immediately use the
+Then you can immediately use the
-component everywhere
+component everywhere:
 ```vue
 <template>
     <client-only>